 CSUN Opera Workshop is the second course in our performance sequence.
 Students are assigned roles in operatic scenes in order to develop their abilities as singer/actors in an ensemble---interacting with others on stage.
 Scenes are chosen from a variety of compositional periods.
 They are staged and performed in their original language on the CSUN campus and throughout the greater Los Angeles area.

 Primary focus is placed on the following aspects the singer/actor's craft:

 - role preparation/research

 Advanced Opera Performances

-David Aks, artistic director
+Mercedes Juan, artistic director

 The CSUN Opera Theater presents two fully staged productions each year.
 These are produced in collaboration with the award-winning CSUN Theatre Department which provides full sets and costumes for every production.
 The CSUN Symphony serves as the opera orchestra for all productions.
 Repertoire is carefully chosen to highlight the strengths and abilities of students.
 A general master plan is followed to provide a wide variety of stylistic experiences, including Baroque, Classical, Bel Canto, Romantic, Contemporary and Musical Theater.
 Auditions area held at the end of each semester for the following semester's production.

 Pamela Blanc, instructor

 This extraordinary class is guided by the basic principles of neuromuscular re-education developed by.
 F. M. Alexander.
 Habitual movements that may cause excessive muscular tension are identified, and alternative mental images and instructions are substituted to help the student attain an efficient body alignment to achieve their maximum potential.
 The Alexander Technique has been shown to be highly effective when dealing with issues such as focus, tension and stage fright.